Baitul Futuh Mosque: Notable events

-Community Cohesion
+Community

 The Morden Mosque is notable for its efforts in serving the greater community.
 Baitul Futuh has featured in national news for its peace work and community cohesion efforts.
 The design of Baitul Futuh also aims to combine modern British architecture.

 Several events are held at the Baitul Futuh Mosque to serve the greater community.
 The complex hosts school tours, local college exams, local community events, multi-faith conferences, the annual National Peace Symposium, and visiting dignitaries.
 In addition to regular congregational prayers, its services include weekly homeless feeding across London, volunteering events, local community events and the 'Merton Youth Partnership Annual Conference’, and the hosting of the BBC Radio 4 Programme Any Questions?,.
 The Mosque receives over 10,000 visitors a year from schools, open events, faith groups, public service organisations, charities, local and central government.

 The National Peace Symposium 2010 chose the location to award the first Ahmadiyya Muslim Peace Prize to Lord Eric Avebury.
 The award was for lifetime contribution to global Human Rights.
 The Peace Prize is awarded annually "in recognition of an individual’s or an organisation’s contribution for the advancement of the cause of peace".
 The Ahmadiyya Muslim Peace Prize has since been awarded annually at the Peace Symposium hosted at the Baitul Futuh Mosque.

 The Baitul Futuh Mosque acted as the centre for the UK-wide 'Loyalty, Freedom and Peace Campaign', which sought to challenge stereotypes of the faith, remove misconceptions, start conversations and improve the integration of Muslims and non-Muslims.

 In 2018, Baitul Futuh was one of the UK Ahmadi Mosques to host 'The Big Iftar', a gathering to break the fast during Islam's holy month of Ramadan.
 Ahmadi Muslims were encouraged to invite their neighbors, in addition to the open invitation on social media.
 Londoners from across the capital attended to tour the site and sit together for an evening meal.
 The Big Iftar has run since 2013.

 Baitul Futuh is also part of Open House London - an annual event in September with "free entry to London's best buildings".

 Redevelopment for 2020

 Plans were made to redevelop the administrative block (consisting of office space and function halls) damaged by a large fire in September 2015.
 Proposals for the reconstruction were designed by renowned London architecture firm John McAslan + Partners.

 Reconstruction funds were raised from fire damages repaid by the insurer, and additional donations from the British Ahmadi community.[51]
 The London architectural studio published its initial concepts online in July 2016.

-In January 2017, several months of complicated demolition work took place in close proximity to the major A24 London Road, Morden South Railway Station bridge and the adjacent functioning main Mosque.
+In January 2017, several months of complicated demolition work took place close to the major A24 London Road, Morden South Railway Station bridge and the adjacent functioning main Mosque.
 Planning and consultation work for the rebuild also took place in 2017/2018.